SubhamSharan/Election-Result-Analysis-2024/README.md

 4. Run the main analysis script: `python src/main_analysis.py`

 ## Data Sources
-The data used in this analysis was scraped from official state election websites and the Election Commission of India's portal.
+The data used in this analysis was scraped from official state election websites and the Election Commission of India's portal(https://results.eci.gov.in/PcResultGenJune2024/index.htm).

 ## Tools Used
 - Python 3.8+